ruyd/automated-express-backend/README.md

 - Auto Tests with jest and Docker
 - VSCode launchers, debugging server and tests
 - Webpack with Fast Hot Reload
+- Precommit Hook to check tests and linting

 ## Setup